bernedom/bernedom.github.io/_posts/2020-04-02-the-art-of-slicing.md

 * What do they want to achieve?
 * Why do they want to achieve that?

 Even if a team does not follow that format, having that information present and easily accessible in a PBI helps.
-To do this people working on this backlog need **to know their stakeholders** and have a good grasp on the **business- or use-case of a product.**
+To do this, people working on this backlog need **to know their stakeholders** and have a good grasp on the **business- or use-case of a product.**

 ## Trivial slicing by language